gcohenfr/gcohenfr.github.io/_posts/2017-06-05-test-markdown.md

 ---
 layout: post
-title: New publications from the group
+title: New publications from our group
 ---

 1) *Nikolaus Fortelny*, Christopher Overall, Paul Pavlidis, ***Gabriela V. Cohen Freue***.
 Can we predict protein from mRNA levels?
 Accepted in *Nature*.
 June 2, 2017.
 With accompanying Shiny Application [here](https://dakep.shinyapps.io/central-dogma/)